 In the learning path of karate-do (well, of any martial art, I suppose), it usually happens something odd: beginners are taught to move different body parts in different ways.
 In particular arms and legs: each one on its own, even in a contrasting manner.

 As an example, the basic fist technique: 直突き (choku-tsuki).
-While a fist “goes outward”, the other arm “comes in”, creating an antagonist movement that: 1/ reinforces the former and 2/ provides equilibrium to the technique.
+While a fist “goes outward”, the other arm “comes in”, creating an antagonist movement that: 1/ reinforces the former and 2/ provides balancing to the technique.

 Unluckily, especially at the beginning, it happens that a person just focus on the outward fist, in order to strike hard, thus neglecting the antagonist part, the “shadowed” one – in my opinion, the most important.